 - If you like to write, you can become one of our authors.

-- Become one of our Certified Trainers and run your own Workshops with Retreats using the great materials we provide.
+- As you really get to know this community, you could even become one of our Certified Trainers and run your own Workshops with Retreats using the great materials we provide.

 And we’re always excited when great moms join us as Power of Moms Affiliates.